Alchemist77/ACGAN_Tactile_sensor_data_Classifier/README.md

 # ACGAN for Tactile sensor data Classifier

-It is tested on Ubuntu 16.04 & python3
+It is tested on Ubuntu 16.04 & python3 & pytorch

 It is an object classification task with tactile sensor data.
 We converted from the sensor data to the image data for using ACGAN.